Bearing Failure in Bare Shaft Centrifugal Pumps: Warning Signs & Proven Solutions

 • Reducing friction during operation

-When bearings fail, the entire pump system is affected.
+However, when bearings begin to fail, the performance of the entire pump system is affected.

 Common Signs of Bearing Failure